Actiance: 1997–2007

-Actiance was established in 1997, Actiance provided call centre and CRM enablement for instant messaging, web chat and email.
-Working with AOL, Yahoo!, MSN and Microsoft, Actiance established the industry's first CAP agreements (Certified Access Programs), providing enhanced access to the public IM networks.
+Established in 1997, Actiance provided call center support and CRM enablement for instant messaging, web chat, and email.
+Working with AOL, Yahoo!, MSN, and Microsoft, Actiance established the industry's first CAP agreements (Certified Access Programs), providing enhanced access to public IM networks.
 In 2000, Actiance was awarded "Most Innovative Use of Real-time Collaboration" at the Microsoft Exchange Conference.

-In 2001, the company launched its first compliance and security solution for IM networks, IM Auditor.
-Aimed specifically at the financial services sector that needed to comply with government regulations enabled financial services organizations to leverage the power of public instant messaging networks from AOL, Microsoft and Yahoo! for time-sensitive communications while ensuring administrative controls were in place to comply with government regulations.
+In 2001, the company launched its first compliance and security solution for IM networks called IM Auditor.
+Targeted specifically at the financial services sector that needed to comply with government regulations, it enabled financial services organizations to leverage the power of public instant messaging networks from AOL, Microsoft, and Yahoo! for time-sensitive communications while ensuring administrative controls were in place to comply with government regulations.

-By 2003, over 50% of the top 100 financial services firms worldwide that needed to comply with Securities and Exchange Commission and NASD record retention and supervisory requirements were using IM Auditor.
+By 2003, over 50% of the Top 100 financial services firms worldwide that needed to comply with Securities and Exchange Commission and NASD recorded retention and supervisory requirements using IM Auditor.

 In 2004, Actiance introduced the Real Time Guardian (RTG), a gateway for filtering unauthorised IM connections and ceasing peer-to-peer (P2P) file sharing on sites such as KaZaA, Grokster and Morpheus.
 Actiance added features to RTG, including support for unified communication platforms such as Microsoft Office Communications Server and IBM Lotus Sametime.
-In 2005, a zero day defence system was added.
+In 2005, a zero-day defense system was added.